 DCTAG applicants that are eligible for an award and who have their supporting documents approved should receive their award letter via email as soon as they are deemed eligible.
 If you start early that can happen in the spring.
-If you apply near the end of the season (August of September) you will receive an award letter later.
+If you apply near the end of the season (July or August) you will receive an award letter later.
 Remember, timing depends on when you complete the DCTAG application (OneApp) and have all your documents submitted (and accepted).

 Did you recently complete your DCTAG document submission?